Jintram/2025_MW_EatingDispersion/readme.md

 conda install -c conda-forge numpy pandas scipy scikit-image matplotlib seaborn pillow opencv openpyxl -y
 ```

 ## To run

 To run this script, check out the files:
-- `leafstats_project_example_1channel.py`, which shows how to analyze a dataset where 1 channel was recorded to identify the leaf and the damage done by thrips.
+- [leafstats_example_1channel.py](leafstats_example_1channel.py), which shows how to analyze a dataset where 1 channel was recorded to identify the leaf and the damage done by thrips.
-- `leafstats_projects_example_3channels.py`, which shows how to analyze a dataset where 3 channels were taken, 1 for identifying the leaf, and 1 for quantifying the damage.
+- [leafstats_example_3channels.py](leafstats_example_3channels.py), which shows how to analyze a dataset where 3 channels were taken, 1 for identifying the leaf, and 1 for quantifying the damage.

 ## Considerations of the analysis

 This script:
 - segments the leaves in a straighforward way
-- quantifies leave damage in a straightforward way
+- quantifies leaf damage in a straightforward way
 - tries to quantify potential feeding patterns

-The main analysis script is `leafstats_analysis.py`.
+The main analysis script is [leafstats_analysis.py](leafstats_analysis.py).
 In the examples referenced
 above, this script is imported as follows:

 ```{python}